-- Julskinka and (Swedish) traditional cured pork and beef: meat is injected with curing a wooden stick.
+- Souvlaki (skewered meat): product from Greece and Cyprus, produced from whole meat pieces, of small cubes (dimensions range from 2X2X2 up to 5X5X5cm), passing through a wooden stick.
 Meat pieces can be mixed with seasonings (spices, olive oil or other foodstuff), salt and the permitted additives (ascorbates, acetates, citrates and lactates) and binding materials and then placed in a piece of small wood.
 Souvlaki can be distributed either as fresh or frozen.
 Addition of proteins up to 1%, starch up to 1%, vegetable fibers and sugars up to 1% and permitted additives.